muratk3n/thirdwave/en/tweets/2020/week19b.md

 "@raoulGMI

-We’re about to have deflation and the market hasn’t figure it out yet"
+We’re about to have deflation and the market hasn’t figured it out yet"

 [Link](https://mobile.twitter.com/RealVision/status/1256342758178119689)